 - Some users commented that they would like to have a training marked as “done” when it’s completed at the training page.
 There is a list of exercises and it was unclear for the user.

-After testing I worked on several adaptions to make the experience better and tested with the same questions using the mid-res prototype.
+After testing I worked on several adaptations to make the experience better and tested with the same questions using the mid-res prototype.
 It gave very good results and I started to work on the UI.

 I started with the mood-board to define colours, typography and the general mood.
 The idea is to make Fizza look friendly, fun and clear.
 Afterwords I defined the visual weights, designed icons and created atomic UI patterns for this app.